 For many, this is one of the hardest skills a freelancer has to learn (or remember).
 Scoping has repercussions on your financial stability, so don’t rush through it.

 - Don’t forget to scope in administrative time.
-As a freelancer you are now responsible for project management, client management, the back office finances, timesheet tracking (if required), expense tracking (if required), email responses, and everything else in addition to actually doing the work.
-Set yourself up for success by accurately budgeting in this time.
+As a freelancer, you’re potentially responsible for project management, client management, back office finances, timesheet tracking, expense tracking and email responses.
+Oh, and you have to, actually do the work, too.
+Set yourself up for success by accurately budgeting in all the time spent on this job.

 - Assume your project will be delayed.
 Protect yourself and your budget by making sure your scope properly accounts for unexpected delays.
 Your client doesn’t get to hold your time for free.